sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 Here we have used the fact that an `.sbt` file can contain `val`s and `def`s in addition to settings.
-All such definitions are evaluated before settings regardless of where they are defined in the file. `val`s and `def`s must be separated from settings by blank lines.
+All such definitions are evaluated before settings regardless of where they are defined in the file.

 > **Note:** Typically, lazy vals are used instead of vals to avoid initialization
 > order problems.